samsulrifai/signal_generator/README.md

    * BB\_PERIOD, BB\_STD
    * TP\_MULTIPLIER, CAPITAL, RISK\_PCT, BACKTEST\_LOOKBACK

+### Parameter Selection Guidelines

+Choosing optimal parameter values is key to signal reliability.
+Here’s how to determine yours:

+1. **Historical Backtesting**
+   Run systematic backtests over different parameter combinations (a grid search) to find settings that yield high win rates and acceptable drawdowns.

+   * Vary SMA periods (e.g. 20–200) and compare performance.
+   * Test RSI bounds (e.g. \[30–70], \[40–60]) to balance sensitivity vs. noise.

+2. **Market Regime Consideration**

+   * In trending markets, longer SMAs (100–300) reduce whipsaw.
+   * In range-bound markets, tighter BB\_STD (1–1.5) and shorter SMAs (20–50) capture reversals.

+3. **Risk Appetite & Timeframe**

+   * Higher timeframes (1h, 1d) tolerate wider SL/TP; lower timeframes (15m) need tighter stops.
+   * Adjust `RISK_PCT` (e.g. 0.5–2%) based on portfolio size and risk tolerance.

+4. **Adaptive Optimization**

+   * Periodically re-optimize parameters (weekly or monthly) to adapt to volatility shifts.
+   * Use walk-forward analysis: optimize on a training window, test on the next out-of-sample period.

+5. **Validation**

+   * Always test on fresh (unseen) data to avoid overfitting.
+   * Monitor live performance and compare to backtested metrics to validate stability.

+With these guidelines, you can tailor the bot to your trading style and the BTC/USDT market conditions.

 ## Usage

 Run the main script to fetch data from Binance, compute indicators, backtest, and send the signal via Telegram: